atenahfr/log-sentinel/README.md

 A cybersecurity tool that parses server access logs, detects suspicious patterns, scores threats by risk level, and displays everything on an interactive dashboard.

-Built by **Atena Hosseinifar** · Toronto Metropolitan University · CS Year 3
+Built by **Atena Hosseinifar** · Toronto Metropolitan University · CS

 ---